Chimaeras are distant relatives of sharks and have skeletons made out of cartilage

 The anglerfish lives up to 13,100 feet (4,000m) below the sea surface

-The anglerfish is arguably the most famous deep-sea fish and is often depicted in ocean movies and documentaries.
-There are more than 200 species of anglerfish, many of which live in the midnight zone (3,300 – 13,100 feet, or 1,000 – 4,000 meters deep) of the Atlantic and Antarctic oceans.
+The Anglerfish is arguably the most famous deep sea fish and is often depicted in deep ocean movies and documentaries.
+There are more than 200 species of Anglerfish, many of which live in the midnight zone (3,300 – 13,100 feet, or 1,000 – 4,000 meters deep) in the cold waters of the Atlantic and Antarctic oceans.

-The lure protruding from the fish’s head is tipped with esca — a sac of bioluminescent bacteria — that gives the anglerfish’s lure its characteristic glow.
+The light-organ protruding on a stalk from the fish’s head is tipped with escaa sac of bioluminescent bacteria — that gives the Anglerfish’s bioluminescent lure its characteristic glow.
 However, only females actually have this distinctive light.

-Female anglers are ambush predators that can grow up to 4 feet.
-They use the bioluminescent light on their head to lure in any potential prey and to attract potential mates.
-Males are often as small as 8 inches (20 cm).
-They, in some cases, latch onto females and eventually fuse with them.
+Female Anglerfish are ambush predators that can grow up to 4 feet (1.2 meters).
+They use the bioluminescent light on their head to lure in any potential prey and also to attract mates.
+Males are incredibly smaller than their female counterparts reaching only 8 inches (20 centimeters).
+In some cases, these small fishes latch onto females and eventually fuse with them to obtain nutrients from their bloodstream.

 Stoplight Loosejaw

-Characteristics: The distinguishing feature of the stoplight loosejaw is its jaw which is larger than its skull and has no floor
+Typical characteristics: The distinguishing feature of the Stoplight Loosejaw is that its jaw is larger than its skull and has no floor

-The stoplight loosejaw is able to see and produce red light
+The stoplight loosejaw is able to both see and produce red light

-The stoplight loosejaw is able to see and produce red light
+The Stoplight Loosejaw is able to both see and produce red light

-Loosejaws can both see and produce red light, which gives them a significant advantage over other fish living in the twilight (mesopelagic) and midnight (bathypelagic) zones.
-It allows them to stay hidden when using the red light to look for prey, as the long wavelength red light is invisible to most other fish.
+Most deep sea creatures produce blue light, but Loosejaws can both see and produce red light, which gives them a significant advantage over other fish living in the twilight (mesopelagic) and midnight (bathypelagic) zones.
+It allows them to stay hidden when using the red light to look for prey.
+This is because the long wavelength red light is invisible to most other deep sea fish.
 Loosejaws are actually able to produce both red and green light thanks to bioluminescent organs (photophores) around their eyes — this earned them their name “stoplight.”

 Chimaera

-Characteristics: Tapering body and bulky head with a one-gill opening
+Typical characteristics: Tapering body and bulky head with a one gill opening

 Mariana Snailfish

-The Mariana snailfish is the deepest fish caught from the ocean floor; it was collected from 26,135 feet (7,966 m)
+The mariana snailfish is the deepest fish caught from the ocean floor

-Mariana snailfish or Pseudoliparis Swirei holds the record for the deepest fish caught (in situ) from the ocean floor.
-It was collected in the Mariana Trench from 7,966 m (26,135 ft), but since then, it has been filmed in even greater depths.
+Mariana Snailfish holds the record for the deepest fish caught (in situ) from the ocean floor.
+It was collected in the Mariana Trench at a geat depths of 26,135 feet (7,966 meters), but since then, it has been filmed at even greater depths.
+It’s physical appearance resembles a fleshy tadpole that is scaleless and colorless with cartilage instead of bone.

-In order to survive so deep, the snailfish needs to be able to withstand approximately 800 times greater pressure than the pressure at sea level.
-This small fish is scaleless and feeds on invertebrates, such as tiny crustaceans.
+In order to survive so deep, the Snailfish needs to be able to withstand approximately 800 times greater pressure than the pressure at sea level.
+It is a top predator and feeds on invertebrates, such as tiny crustaceans.

 Lanternfish